Computer-Girl/3308Project/README.md

 they approved, API to Google maps that wil have a limited-mile radius off the Boulder campus with different places highlighted.
 User has to login with
 .edu email to verify they're a student, and once they're in they can invite other friends to events.

-Vision statement: Finding Campus events mad
+Vision statement: Finding campus events made easier

 Motivation: